Mottie/Keyboard/README.md

 Only the latest changes will be shown below, see the [wiki log](https://github.com/Mottie/Keyboard/wiki/Log) to view older versions.

+### Version 1.26.4 (9/14/2016)

+* Core: Empty buttons do not get the action class.
+* Autocomplete: Fix issues with custom widget calling.

 ### Version 1.26.3 (8/31/2016)

 * Autocomplete: